Ideal for first time English teachers looking to gain valuable teaching experience in a safe and secure environment.

 Outside the Classroom

-As well as your free time while teaching English in South Korea, you can take part in two cultural orientations throughout the year.
-Classes and excursions will take place over three consecutive weekends.
+On top of your free time exploring while teaching English in South Korea, you can take part in two cultural orientations throughout the year.
+These classes and excursions will take place over three consecutive weekends.

 Teach & Travel